 Some brides see their wedding as an opportunity to try something new with their hair, changing the length, volume, and texture with extensions, wigs, clip-ins, and other hair accessories.
 If that’s not your style (or you just love your hair as is), good news: you don’t have to add a single thing to it in order to nail the wedding look of your dreams.
 You can wear your natural hair for your wedding and look and feel stunning.

 We talked to expert hairstylists to get their best advice on how to wear your natural hair for your wedding.
 Plus, we give our favorite tips and natural hair inspiration for each hair type.

 There are a few reasons you might want to go with an au naturel hairstyle for your big day.

-Decided you want to sport a more natural look on your big day?
+Decided you want to sport a more natural hairdo on your big day?
 Let’s take a deep dive into how you can rock a natural hair look on your wedding day—no matter what your hair type:

-“First of all with your shampoos and conditioners … we want to make sure that we were using something that's light and volumizing—not anything that's moisturizing because that tends to be heavier,” says Dustie Richardson, a stylist at Paul Labrecque Salon and Spa at The Royal Poinciana Plaza in Palm Beach, Florida.
+“First of all with your shampoos and conditioners … we want to make sure that we were using something that's light and volumizing—not anything that's moisturizing because that tends to be heavier,” says Dustie Richardson, a stylist at Paul Labrecque Salon and Spa at The Royal Poinciana Plazain Palm Beach, Florida.
 “That's going to give you more body, that's going to give you more volume from the root.”

 In addition to using the right shampoo and conditioner, plan to add an extra product before styling to give your hair some extra “oomph” on the big day.
 “You’re [also] going to want to use a volumizer, a volumizing spray, or a thickening lotion of some sort,” Richardson says.